-Certain Plan investments are shares of the Rent-A-Center, Inc.'s common stock; therefore, these transactions qualify as party-in-interest transactions.
-In addition, loans made to participants in the Plan are considered party-in-interest transactions.
+Certain Plan investments include shares of Rent-A-Center, Inc.'s common stock.
+These transactions qualify as party-in-interest transactions.
+In addition, loans made to participants in the Plan are also considered party-in-interest transactions.

-During the year ended December 31, 2017, the Plan incurred approximately \$9,000 and \$23,000 of fees associated with services provided by INTRUST and NestEgg, respectively, both of which qualify as party-in-interest transactions.
+During the year ended December 31, 2020, the Plan incurred approximately \$2,000 and \$9,000 of fees associated with services provided by INTRUST and NestEgg, respectively, both of which qualify as party-in-interest transactions.